The Kindergarten Times

 Week at a Glance

-We worked on our sight word up this week.
+We worked on our sight word with this week.
 You can practice these at home!
 You can also work on your child's fluency by combining sight words to make sentences to read such as I can see a ________________.

 Words We Have Learned:

 - My favorite book we read this week.
 Can your child identify the difference between a fiction and non-fiction book?

 - Make a connection in a story you read - can they tell you about something the character did or had happen to them and how it made them think of something that they have done or has happened to them?

 - Can they use their schema (what they know) to make a prediction when you are reading a story at home?
 What can your child infer when they look at pictures of the book?

 - Skip count by 5's or 10's to 100!
 Use nickels or dimes to practice.